ewingjm/development-hub/README.md

 Specifying that there are manual merge activities on the solution merge record will cause the merging process to pause before extracting to source control.
 This is useful where you are merging changes by hand e.g. components that need to be updated frequently by multiple developers or where you need to delete components from the solution.

 When the merging process is in a state where manual merge activities can begin, the solution merge will transition to an 'Awaiting Manual Merge Activities' status.
 If you are deleting components from the solution in the master instance, it is recommended to update the major version of the solution record in the Development Hub during this period.

+To notify the flow that the manual merge activities are complete, navigate to _Action items -> Approvals_ within Power Automate and set the approval status to merged.

 ### Handle a failed merge